thephpleague/geotools/README.md

 ### Geohash ###

-It provides methods to get the *geo hash* and its *bounding box's coordinates* of a coordinate and the *coordinate* and its *bounding box's coordinates* of a geo hash.
+It provides methods to get the *geo hash* and its *bounding box's coordinates* (SouthWest & NorthEast) of a coordinate and the *coordinate* and its *bounding box's coordinates* (SouthWest & NorthEast) of a geo hash.

 ```php
 <?php